 Before a licence is issued a commissioning inspection will be carried out to ensure that the facility has been built in accordance with the approved plans and that it complies with the conditions of the Approval in Principle and all relevant legislation.
 At that inspection all building, fire and other relevant certification will be required.
 Following successful commissioning a licence will be issued, endorsed for specific classes and services as specified on the application.

 More information about the licensing process is available.
 The indicative timeframes for the processing of licences for new private health facilities are also available, together with the "stop the clock" provisions that may arise to delay the process.

 The Regulation and Compliance Unit is continually reviewing its processes against the key performance indicators.
-Taking into account delays due to "stop the clock" exceptions, in 2016 100% of applications for licences for new private health facilities were finalised within the timeframes indicated above, due to public holidays and the Ministry Christmas/ New Year shutdown.
+Taking into account delays due to "stop the clock" exceptions, in 2017 only one of the new applications for a health facility was not finalised within the timeframes indicated above, due to public holidays and the Ministry Christmas/ New Year shutdown.
 It is noted that the "stop the clock" exceptions were brought into play for the majority of applications for new facilities.
 This was because most initial applications provided incomplete supporting information or required revision of the initial plans.

 In September 2011, the Australian Health Ministers took a significant step towards improving Australia’s health system by endorsing the National Safety and Quality Health Service Standards (NSQHS Standards) and a national accreditation scheme.

 Since January 2013 public hospitals across Australia have been required to be accredited to the NSQHS Standards.
 Although private hospitals in NSW are not required to be accredited to the Standards it is a condition of the licence to operate a private health facility in NSW that every facility engages with the National Standards and Accreditation Scheme.